artsy/artsy.github.io/_posts/2017-01-22-Swift-at-Artsy.md

 * **We would be using the official route.** Apple obviously _want_ you to be using Swift, they are putting a _lot_ of resources into the language.
 There are smart people working on the project, and it's becomes more stable and useful every year.
 There aren't any _Swift-only_ APIs yet, but obviously they'll be coming.

 * **It's a [known-unknown][known-known] territory.** We have a lot of knowledge around building better tooling for iOS apps.
 From libraries like [Moya][moya], to foundational projects like [CocoaPods][cocoapods].
 Coming up with, and executing dramatic tooling improvements is possible.
-Perhaps we had just overlooked a smarter abstraction elsewhere and it was worth expanding our search.
+Perhaps we had overlooked a smarter abstraction elsewhere and it was worth expanding our search.

   This is worth continuing here, because if we end up building something which gains popularity we get the advantage of working with a lot of perspectives, and being able to gain from other people working on the same project.
 It's a pattern Basecamp discuss when they [talk about rails][rails] by beginning with a real project and abstracting outwards.